jyu-theartofml/WMH2017/README.md

 ### Data Processing

 There was total of 60 patient sample (20 from each site), and different MRI parameters were applied at different hospitals to generate multiple images for each patient.
 The images of interest are the pre-processed files that corrected for bias field, and only the flair images are used.
 In the data_process.py script, it imports the image files and subsequently reformats the data into numpy arrays.
 The input to the U-net model is resized to samples of 128x128x16x1 tensor.
 The mask files in the training dataset were annotated manually by experts using the flair MRIs.
 In order to generate a bigger collection, image augmentation by affine transformation was used in the data processing step.
 In the end, there was total of 240 images.
+Due to large computational overhead,no batch normalization was used.

 ### Results

-Using 2D kernels(3x3x1) in the model architecture and image augmentation significantly reduced overfitting.
+[Dice coefficient](https://www.omicsonline.org/JCSBimages/JCSB-07-209-g003.html) is used as a similarity metric to evaluate how much the predicted mask overlaps with the annotated/true mask and how robust it is.
+The use of kernels(3x3x1) that focus on the x-y plane and image augmentation significantly reduced overfitting.
 For a baseline model without augmentation, the Dice Coefficient for all validation image arrays was 73%.
-After data augmentation and training on 164 images,the total Dice Coefficient on validation set(54 un-augmented images) was 79%, with average of 72%±12%.
+After data augmentation and training on more images, the total Dice Coefficient on the validation set(54 un-augmented images) was 79%, with average of 72%±12%.
+Given that there're computational constraints within the GPU instance, the images had to be resized and only parts of the slices were used.
+The model architecture can be further improved with more memory to handle additional image augmentation, more slices, and more channel for the T1 MRI.

 I was curious to see how the trained model 'sees' the image input, so I pulled out the post-activation feature maps from the convolution layers.
 From left to right on the top of Fig 3, it shows the representations as the model encodes and compresses the features (hence more blurry at the end).
 As for the bottom row, the drastic color changes indicate that there's some major learning/weight updating going on as the model is trying to compile a good mask image.